Wouldn’t it be great if you could buy a house without having a buy a large downpayment? Buying a house with no down payment may be possible!

 What is a Down Payment?

 A down payment is the amount of money that is paid when you are purchasing a home.
 This number is typically represented as a percentage of the total home value selling price.
 For example, as represented in the image below, if the home value is $300,000 then a 20% downpayment would be $60,000.

 Lenders require down payments because it protects them should you default on the loan, especially if you fail to make payments in the early years of the loan when more is owed on the mortgage loan.

 Moreover, to start the process of buying a house, you need to first pay an upfront deposit to the seller or a down payment to the lender for your home loan.
-Most people cannot fathom buying a house without paying a large down payment which is usually 5-20% of the property value depending on the loan product.
+Most people cannot fathom buying a house without paying a large down payment which is usually 5-20% of the property value depending on the mortgage product.

 How a Lower Down Payment Affects Your Mortgage

 While it is possible to purchase a home without a down payment or significantly lower down payment, two things occur:

 Your interest rate will increase: Since the lender has more risk with a lower down payment the underwriter will increase the interest rate.

 You will have to pay mortgage insurance (PMI): Since the lender is not getting a full down payment amount of 20% they will require you to pay for mortgage insurance.
 Mortgage insurance lowers the risk to the lender of making a loan to you, so you can qualify for a loan that you might not otherwise be able to.

 Ways to Buy a Home with No Down Payment